robertmuth/Cwerg/Docs/ast.md

 * type [NODE]: type expression

 ### TypeSlice
-A view/slice of an array with compile time unknown dimentions
+A view/slice of an array with compile time unknown dimensions

     Internally, this is tuple of `start` and `length` (mutable/non-mutable)